djjazzyjew/djjazzyjew/README.md

 * Updates to books, strengths, goals, weirdness - 5/6/2020
 * Updates to books, weaknesses (technique request for organization), meeting rigidity during COVID, updated profile image to pro headshot - 12/16/2020
 * Updates based on feedback I’ve received - 3/2/2021
+* Migrated from GDoc to markdown - 8/22/22

 # Footnotes
 <sup>1</sup> I’ve recently been introduced to Notion and am trying it out to see if I should transfer my notes.